-- 1. Evaluate the adequacy of the general facilities for the medical school's teaching, research, and service activities.
-Is the opportunity for educational excellence or educational change (e.g., the introduction of small group teaching; simulation learning using advanced technology) or for the attainment of other medical school missions constrained by space concerns? - 2.
+- 1. Evaluate the adequacy of the general facilities for teaching, research, and service activities of the medical school.
+Is the opportunity for educational excellence or educational change (e.g., introduction of small group teaching) or for the attainment of other medical school missions constrained by space concerns? - 2.
 Discuss the adequacy of security systems on each campus and at affiliated sites.